First Enlisted U.S. Air Force Air Defense Artillery Fire Control Officers Certified

 |0

-This work, First Enlisted U.S. Air Force Air Defense Artillery Fire Control Officers Certified [Image 4 of 4], by Kimberly Burke, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, First Enlisted U.S. Air Force Air Defense Artillery Fire Control Officers Certified, by Kimberly Burke, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-First Enlisted U.S. Air Force Air Defense Artillery Fire Control Officers Certified